tubayeezus/CapstoneProject/README.md

 Execute the code cells in the notebook sequentially by clicking the "Run" button or using keyboard shortcuts.
 Follow the notebook instructions to train models, visualize results, and make predictions.

-Thank you for your interest in this Capstone Project.
-We hope you find it informative and engaging!
+Thank you for your interest in my Capstone Project.
+I hope you find it informative and engaging!